Rachmanin0xFF/AdamLight/README.md

 This is a straightforward deferred graphics engine (really more of a demo) in C++ / OpenGL.
 I wrote it *a long time ago* (I was 15 years old) — needless to say, if I were to write another, I would do things very differently.

-It has some basic features:
+This version has some basic features:

 * Deferred rendering
 * Shadow mapping